acorn-io/runtime/docs/docs/30-installation/02-options.md

 If an admin would rather manually manage the volume classes and not have these generated ones, then the `--manage-volume-classes` installation flag is available.
 The generated volume classes are not generated if this flag is used, and are deleted when the flag is set on an existing Acorn installation.
 If the flag is again switched off with `--manage-volume-classes=false`, then the volume classes will be generated again.

+## Kubernetes NetworkPolicies
+By default, Acorn will automatically create and manage Kubernetes [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to isolate Acorn projects on the network level.
+This behavior can be disabled by passing `--disable-network-policies` to `acorn install`, and can later be re-enabled by passing `--disable-network-policies=false`.

+Containers and jobs that publish ports will be able to receive traffic from anywhere (inside and outside the cluster) to that port.
+To lock this down better (and allow traffic coming from the outside, but not other Acorn projects on the inside of the cluster), specify two additional parameters during installation:

+- `--pod-cidr`: the IP address range for all pods in the Kubernetes cluster, in CIDR format (can be repeated multiple times for multiple CIDR blocks)
+- `--ingress-controller-namespace`: the Kubernetes namespace where the ingress controller is deployed

 ## Changing install options
 If you want to change your installation options after the initial installation, just rerun `acorn install` with the new options.
 This will update the existing install dynamically.